Tokyo Olympics chief commits to Games as infections surge; fresh calls to postpone or cancel

 “We will continue to do what we can to implement a thorough safety regimen that will make people feel complete safety.”

-Economy Minister Yasutoshi Nishimura earlier told reporters the government was considering adding Aichi, Kanagawa, Saitama, and Chiba to six other prefectures already under contagion controls, including the cities of Tokyo and Osaka.
+The government added Aichi, Kanagawa, Saitama, and Chiba to six other prefectures already under contagion controls, including the cities of Tokyo and Osaka.

 Japan’s top health experts have acknowledged that the COVID-19 pandemic has entered a fourth wave.

-Daily cases in Osaka reached a record 1,208 on Thursday, driven by a virulent British strain of the virus.
-New infections rose to 729 in Tokyo, the most since early February when most of the nation was under a state of emergency.
+Daily cases in Osaka reached a record 1,209 on Friday, driven by a virulent strain of the virus first identified in Britain.
+New infections in Tokyo were 729 on Thursday, the most since early February when most of the nation was under a state of emergency.

 Almost two-thirds of Japanese said the Olympics should be cancelled or postponed, a Jiji news poll showed on Friday.